aha-project/aha-project.github.io/index.md

 [![AHA-GUI December 2018 Demo Video](https://img.youtube.com/vi/D_4unUlMa2Q/0.jpg)](https://www.youtube.com/watch?v=D_4unUlMa2Q)

-Along the bottom of the main AHA-GUI window there are two areas.
-The bottom-most area contains buttons and checkboxes to alter view and other options which will be discussed further below.
-Above that is a textual area which outputs a summary of what is available in the inspector view including the name of the process/graph node, the user and path of the process, connections it has to other processes, and a summary of all the score metrics which matched their criteria.
-Below this output area is a search bar which allows graph nodes/edges to either be emphasized (highlighted/edged in blue) or hidden (entirely hidden from the graph).
+Along the bottom of the main AHA-GUI window there is a search bar.
+The search bar allows graph nodes/edges to either be emphasized (highlighted/edged in blue) or hidden (entirely hidden from the graph).
 Example syntax for the search bar:

 `processname==svchost.exe` will emphasize svchost.exe
 `~processname==spoolsv.exe` will hide spoolsv.exe